 Go to Reality Check and estimate what kind of salary you will need to support the lifestyle you want.
-While this is a California site, choose Stockton or Sacramento towns as they have the same cost of living as Hartford, Conn.
+While this is a California site, choose either Stockton or San Bernardino towns as they have the same cost of living as Hartford, CT

 Attend Career Services workshops or online webinars.

 Join on-campus student clubs to get involved in their projects, learn new skills, and gain valuable experience to build your résumé.